3DUI/testing-interface/documentation/tasks.md

 - __Reference Orientation__: This is the orientation that you want to manipulate your model to match.
 - __Model to Rotate__: This is the model you will be rotating to match the _Reference Orientation's_ model.

+Once the _Model to Rotate_ is aligned the same as the _Reference Orientation_ model, you should submit the task.

 ## Inspection

 ![Inspection Tasks](images/inspection_task.png)

-Inspection matching tasks involve you trying to find a red patch on the model you're rotating.
+Inspection matching tasks involve you trying to find a particular symbol - the letter "i" - on the model you're rotating.
 Here, there is only one screen: __Model to Rotate__.

-You must rotate this model until you find the red patch as shown in the image above.
-Once you have, you should position the center of the controller on that red patch as shown above.
-The center of the controller is marked with a small black square.
+You must rotate this model until you find the "i".
+Once you have, you should position the center of the controller, marked with a small red circle, on the dot of the "i" as shown above.
+After encircling the dot of the "i", you should submit the task.